Demi Lovato, Amanda Seyfried Naked Photo Leak May Be Investigated By FBI

 Demi Lovato and Amanda Seyfried were just two of the celebrities targeted by hackers after their alleged naked photos leaked online over the past few days, and reports are now claiming the latest wave of nude photo hacks could reportedly be investigated by the FBI.

-Demi and Amanda were joined by a slew of big name celebrities including Emma Watson, Mischa Barton, Rose McGowan, Analeigh Tipton, Dylan Penn, Katie Cassidy and WWE stars who all hade nude or near nude images and video leaked online over the past few days, and now Fox News is reporting there’s allegedly a possibility that the FBI could be getting involved.
+Demi and Amanda were joined by a slew of big name celebrities including Emma Watson, Mischa Barton, Rose McGowan, Analeigh Tipton, Dylan Penn, Katie Cassidy and WWE stars who all had nude or near nude images and video leaked online over the past few days, and now Fox News is reporting there’s allegedly a possibility that the FBI could be getting involved.

-The site hinted that the FBI could be getting involved and claimed to have reached out to the FBI in regards to the naked photo hack that hit Demi, Amanda and a slew of other famous celebrities, but reported that the organisation “could neither confirm nor deny an investigation into the recent leaks.”
+The site hinted that the FBI could be getting involved and claimed to have reached out to the FBI in regards to the naked photo hack that hit Demi, Amanda and a slew of other famous celebrities, but reported that the organization “could neither confirm nor deny an investigation into the recent leaks.”

 However, Fox News did note that the FBI does “have an ongoing investigation into the 2014 hack” which saw tens of female celebrities, including Demi once again, have their naked photos leaked online by a hacker who launched an extensive hack attack into their iCloud accounts three years ago.